PasionMovil/poderpda/site/wp-content/plugins/wp-missed-schedule/readme.txt

 Please: if you have others screenshots on your language contact me a.s.a.p.
 == Changelog ==
 available [new beta version](https://slangji.wordpress.com/wp-missed-schedule-beta/) with code totally rewrited that applies innovative method for interval of check with lowest load server.
 This plugin patched an important unfixed bug since WordPress 2.5+ to date because Missed Schedule is a WordPress Bug!
+Build 2015-11-25

 <a href="https://slangji.wordpress.com/wp-missed-schedule-pro/" title="Upgrade to WP Missed Schedule Pro Version">Upgrade to Pro Version</a> | <a href="https://slangji.wordpress.com/premium-support/" title="Premium Support">Premium Support</a> | <a href="https://slangji.wordpress.com/wp-missed-schedule-beta/" title="Try New WP Missed Schedule Beta Version">Try New Beta Version</a>